 - This game can be given a time limit in case a player is having trouble catching the tail.

-- Hand any number of clothes-pins to all the kids (the more clothes-pins everyone starts with, the longer the game lasts.) and have them pin them to their shirt sleeves, hems, pockets, etc.
+- Hand any number of clothespins to all the kids.
+(The more clothespins everyone starts with, the longer the game lasts.)
+Have them pin them to their shirt sleeves, hems, pockets, etc.

 - Then have them all scatter on the playing field.

 - On the signal, everyone runs around snatching clothespins from one another, kneeling down to attach their newly-acquired prizes.